shaneiadt/Ramblings/pages/2020/SQL-101-The-Refresher.md

 ## But I'm a Frontend Dev

-Yes, but without backend servers there would be no front-to-end :laughing:.
+Yes, but without backend servers there would be no front-to-end.
 Having some basic knowledge of relational databases and in particular SQL will always come in handy.

-First things first, we need a couple of tables to re-jig that brain matter :thinking:
+First things first, we need a couple of tables to re-jig that brain matter.

 ## Gimme Them Tables